 I feel like this post is gonna be more of a photo diary than anything else because of how utterly beautiful this part of Canada is.

-Like I could try describing it to you but it’s just one of those places/experiences that’s better shown than described really.
+Like I could try describing it to you but it’s just one of those places/experiences that are better shown than described really.
 (There are, after all, only so many ways one can describe snow-capped mountains).

 Anyway, after our day skiing in Banff, we woke up to clear skies (it had actually snowed overnight) which meant that finally, we could drive the Icefields Parkway.